segmind/cral-docs/install/docker.md

 ```

 ### Manually start Jupyter
 You can append `bash` to the above command to enter into bash mode.
-This will not start the jupyter notebook.
+This will not start the Jupyter notebook.
 Once you are inside the Docker environment, run the following command to start a jupyter-notebook session.
 ```
 jupyter-notebook --port=8888 --ip=0.0.0.0 --allow-root